markdessain/knowledge/docs/principles/events.md

 ---
-id: event-streams
+id: events
-title: Event Streams
+title: Events
 ---

 import Mermaid from '@theme/Mermaid';

 ## Introduction

-An event stream is a timeline of activity for a given object.
-A common example is a user click stream which includes all the actions performed by a given user.

-The following is an example of how a user could browse through a website:
+Events are the most raw level of data that can be captured to display activity for a given entity.
+They describe what actions have been taken and when they occurred.
+A common example is a user click stream which is a timeline of all the actions performed by a given user on a website.
+Here is an example of how a user could browse through the website: (each box is an event)

 <div>
 <Mermaid chart={`